Laurae2/Laurae/README.md

 # Installing dependencies?

-* For LightGBM, please use: `git clone --recursive https://github.com/wxchan/LightGBM` for the repository (as of 10/20/2016, this one has a correct early_stopping implementation.
+* For LightGBM, please use: `git clone --recursive https://github.com/Microsoft/LightGBM` for the repository (as of 10/20/2016, it has now a correct early_stopping implementation)
 * For xgboost, refer to my documentation for installing in MinGW: https://github.com/dmlc/xgboost/tree/master/R-package - If you encounter strange issues in Windows (like permission denied, etc.), please read: https://medium.com/@Laurae2/compiling-xgboost-in-windows-for-r-d0cb826786a5.
 Make sure you are using MinGW.
 * data.table: to get fwrite, run in your R console `install.packages("data.table", type = "source", repos = "http://Rdatatable.github.io/data.table")`
 * tabplot: please use: `install.packages("https://cran.r-project.org/src/contrib/Archive/tabplot/tabplot_0.12.tar.gz", repos=NULL, type="source")`.
 The 0.13 version is "junk" since they added standard deviation which makes unreadable tableplots when it is too high, even if standard deviation is disabled.